james2406/CodeFirstGirls-York2016/5-javascript/README.md

 </html>
 ```

-Fianlly, we can add jQuery to use with our javascript

-(it is put above our main.js file as it needs to run before, as our main.js file will be accessing it)
+Wwe ca then add jQuery to use with our javascript (it is put above our main.js file as it needs to run before, as our main.js file will be accessing it)

 ```
   <body>